 The number of peaks shown by a compound in proton NMR depends on the presence of magnetically non-equivalent protons in the compound.
 So in order to predict NMR spectra, we should count protons with different magnetic environment.

-Protons may have different chemical and magnetic environment.
-Here we will see different examples and how we can determine the possible number of peaks in proton NMR.
+Protons may differ in chemical and magnetic equivalence due to their difference in both attachment and arrangement in the space.
+Here we will see few examples and how we can determine the possible number of peaks in proton NMR for each compound.
 Let’s start with simple structures.

 Protons with different linkage give different NMR signals.